+So I ordered these molds and searched for recipes.
+Mine is adapted from Sprinkle Bakes.
+I didn’t have sparkling wine flavoring, so I substituted St Germain plus lemon extract (Lemon Baby used lemon, go figure).
+I let the wine color the candy naturally, but I have some gel food coloring left over from my macaron baking days, and if using that, I’d add it to the wine in the first step rather than the gelatin mixture later.
 I made two batches of these.
 The first batch (deep, fruity, rosé, plus coloring) came out practically red, not the pale shade of pink I desired.
 The second batch (light, dry rosé, no coloring) was pretty colorless.
 The third time’s the charm, right?
-I love the addition of lemon, (not surprisingly) because I think they might be sort of flavorless, otherwise.
+I love the addition of lemon (not surprisingly) and the floral sweetness of elderflower from the St Germain is a perfect combination.

 These are fun and adorable to make.
-The texture is not the same as commercial gummy bears–it’s more jello-like.The silicon molds make it a cinch to pop them out, which is awesome.
+The texture is not the same as commercial gummy bears–it’s more jello-like, but I found that they toughen up if you let them dry out at room temperature overnight.The silicon molds make it a cinch to pop them out, which is awesome.
 Bubbles are the enemy, so make sure you refill the dropper before it completely runs out.

 Gummy candy has infinite possibilities.
 Champagne is most definitely next, followed by who knows?

 - 3/4 cup 240 ml rosé wine

 - 6 packets .25 oz. each powdered gelatin